Liverpool superstar Mohamed Salah has been named African Player of the Year once again. UEFA.com pays tribute.

-"Since the beginning of my career in football, I have always wanted to win everything.
-I hope I can become the best player in the history of Egypt, and I work really hard everyday to achieve my objective."
+"Since the beginning of my career, I have always wanted to win everything.
+I hope I can become the best player in the history of Egypt.
+I work really hard every day to achieve my objective."

 What he might achieve yet

-• Become Egypt's all-time top marksman; he has scored 32 so far, and is fifth in the all-time rankings, though he has a way to go to equal Hossam Hassan's national record of 70.
+• Become Egypt's all-time top marksman; he has scored 39 so far, though he has work to do to equal Hossam Hassan's record of 70.

-• Win a UEFA club competition; a losing UEFA Europa League semi-finalist with Basel and Fiorentina, he has yet to play beyond the round of 16 of the UEFA Champions League – his Roma side having bowed out to Real Madrid at that stage in 2015/16.
+• Win a UEFA club competition; a losing UEFA Europa League semi-finalist with Basel and Fiorentina, he went one step closer in the UEFA Champions League in 2017/18.